gogotanaka/hilbert/README.md

 ## Contributing

 Any PRs or issues are welcome.
-(Please make to `develop` branch)
+(Please make them to [the `develop` branch](https://github.com/gogotanaka/Hilbert/tree/develop).)

-You can become a commiter, even if you only commit once.
+You can become a committer, even if you only commit once.